 These behaviors differed slightly from the actions that would make the largest percentage of workers feel uncomfortable, however.
 Gossiping would cause more than 6 in 10 workers discomfort, though only 50 percent would actually approach HR about it.
 Some experts have suggested gossip can enable more serious harassment and abuse in many instances, diverting discussion of harmful behavior from the proper channels and creating a culture of complicity.
 Heavy or loud breathing was another behavior that would make about half our respondents uncomfortable, though fewer people said they’d talk to HR about it.

 Among younger respondents with relatively limited workforce experience, 60.4 percent said they’d go to HR to report a colleague who frequently gossiped.
 But for older members of the workforce, gossip was a lesser priority among the actions that would prompt them to seek HR for help.
 For this cohort, other interruptions in workflow were of the greatest concern, from dropping by one’s desk too often to bringing in overly fragrant food for lunch.
-They were also more sensitive than millennials to pauses in their colleagues’ work, including snack and smoke breaks.
+They were also more sensitive than workers in the 18-24 range to pauses in their colleagues’ work, including snack and smoke breaks.